stntg/gui-image-studio/docs/IMAGE_DESIGNER_GUI.md

 ## Advanced Features

 ### Custom Themes

 The generated code supports theme-based image organization.
 Images can be categorized by theme for different UI modes (light, dark, etc.).

 ### Integration with Existing Projects

-The Image Designer GUI integrates seamlessly with existing gui_image_studio workflows.
+The Image Studio GUI integrates seamlessly with existing gui_image_studio workflows.
 You can:
 - Load images created with other tools
 - Combine designer-created images with programmatically generated ones
 - Use the same embedded code format across all tools

 ### Extensibility

-The Image Designer GUI is built with extensibility in mind.
+The Image Studio GUI is built with extensibility in mind.
 Advanced users can:
 - Add custom drawing tools
 - Implement additional image filters
 - Extend the code generation templates